ZungBang/undbx/README.rst

 NORMAL OPERATION
 ~~~~~~~~~~~~~~~~

-Run the following command in a command shell, to extract e-mail
+Run the following command in a command-line window, to extract e-mail
 messages from all the ``.dbx`` files in ``<DBX-FOLDER>`` to
 corresponding sub-folders in ``<OUTPUT-FOLDER>``: